NHirose/learning-language-navigation/README.md

     ```

 ### Data
 We train our model with the following datasets.
 We annotate the publicly available robot navigation dataset as well as the in-the-wild videos such as YouTube.
-In addition, we collect the videos by holding the shperical camera and walking around outside and annotate them by our method.
+In addition, we collected the videos by holding the shperical camera and walking around outside and annotated them by our method.
 We publish all annotated labels and corresponding images [here](https://drive.google.com/file/d/1ZwSKwhamq8XmF4mcFNisp9H7YX5kQZ6e/view?usp=sharing).
 Note that we provide the python code to download and save the images from the YouTube videos instead of providing the images, due to avoiding the copyright issue.

 - Robot navigation dataset (GO Stanford2, GO Stanford4, and SACSoN)
 - Human-walking dataset